-You’ve undoubtedly seen this striking orange book cover with an even snazzier title, and it’s one of those books that everyone needs to read at least once, or at multiple stages in their life.
+You’ve undoubtedly seen this striking orange book cover with an even snazzier title.
+It’s one of those books that everyone needs to read at least once, or at multiple stages in their life.
 Mark Manson invites his readers to understand and embrace the nuances and paradoxes of life, and most importantly being comfortable with being uncomfortable.

 Shoe Dog by Phil Knight

 Love your new Nike Air Max 1s?
 Ever wondered how Nike became a household staple across the world?
-Read how Phil Knight took Nike from a small startup to a billion dollar corporation, and to get business inspiration and tips.
+Read how Phil Knight took Nike from a small startup to a billion dollar corporation.
+You’ll also get business inspiration and tips.